nanyobusiness/CompSci-NEA/README.md

-# CompSci NEA
+# PyGame Project
- A Level Computer Science NEA
+ A Level Python project with PyGame libraries.